willimsbw/movie-website/README.md

 # Static Movie Webpage

 entertainment_center.py generates a file called fresh_tomatoes.html, which opens a static webpage displaying my favorite movies' poster art.
 When a piece of poster art is clicked, it will play the movie's trailer.

 ## Getting Started

-If you meet all of the prerequisites, download all of the files, and run fresh_tomatoes.py with an internet connection, it will generate fresh_tomatoes.html.
-Open that file to view the page, and that's it!
+If you meet all of the prerequisites, download entertainment_center.py and fresh_tomatoes.py.
+Run fresh_tomatoes.py while connected to the internet, and it will generate fresh_tomatoes.html.
+Open the new html file to view a webpage of my favorite movies

 ### Prerequisites